by Eric Johnson, 1963 CJ-3B, Battle Ground, Washington

 The Jeep performed flawlessly and we had so much fun, we plan on doing it again next year!
 The summer of 2008, the family will head back to Idaho, but this time we will be retracing, via the Lolo (low-low) Motorway, the route used by Lewis and Clark as they crossed the Rocky Mountains of Idaho.
 The word "motorway" is a term used for the single lane dirt road carved through the mountains during the 1930's.
 Most of the terrain is identical to when the explorers crossed the mountains in 1805 and 1806.
 It lies within the Clearwater National Forest. -- Eric Johnson

-Thanks to Eric for the photos and story.
-We'll look forward to a report on the 2008 trip. -- Derek Redmond
+Thanks to Eric for the photos and story. -- Derek Redmond

 Return to Jeep CJ-3B Owners and Photos.